lime02lime/digit-identification/README.md

 - 10,000 images are in the training set.

 ## Application
-- The application is deployed as a composition of these 3 Docker containers: app, model-service, and PostgreSQL DB.
+- The application is deployed as a composition of three Docker containers: Streamlit app, model-service, and PostgreSQL database.
-- The main app is built using Streamlit and exposed through port 8501, with access to the other two containers.
+- The main app is built using Streamlit and exposed through port 8501, hosted on an AWS Lightsail instance.
+- The model-service is responsible for making predictions and is containerized separately.
+- A PostgreSQL database is used to log interactions.

 ## Prerequisites
 - Docker